learninglab-dev/the-resources/data/resources/projects/graphic-design/visual-presentation-moves.md

 # Visual Presentation Moves

-## What is are visual presentation moves?
+## What are visual presentation moves?

 Broadly speaking, moves are **actionable strategies, steps, or maneuvers that people take to accomplish their goals**.
 Presenters use both oral and also visual moves to communicate effectively.